janishar/PlaceHolderView/README.md

 ##PlaceHolderView
 1. getBuilder(): Get builder for the PlaceHolderView to modify the default properties
-2. setLayoutManager(layoutManeger): Add custom layout manager
+2. setLayoutManager(layoutManager): Add custom layout manager
 3. addView(): Add views to the PlaceHolderView
 4. removeView(): Removes the existing view
 5. SmoothLinearLayoutManager: This class is bundled with the library, and should be used for those view which have dynamic images.
 It reduces the screen flikering on bind